PV Sensors: Principles, Applications

 2.1 The Photovoltaic Effect

-The core principle behind PV sensor is the photovoltaic effect.
-When photons, which are particles of light, strike a PV sensor made of a semiconductor material, such as silicon, they transfer their energy to the electrons within the semiconductor.
-In a PV cell, which is an important part of PV sensors, engineers create a p-n junction.
-This is done by adding impurities to the semiconductor material.
+In a PV cell, a key part of PV sensors, engineers make a p-n junction.
+They do this by adding impurities to the semiconductor material.
 The p-type semiconductor has more holes, which are positive charge carriers.
 The n-type semiconductor has more electrons.

 2.2 Construction of PV Sensors

-PV sensor usually have several PV cells linked together in series or parallel.
+PV irradiance sensor usually have several PV cells linked together in series or parallel.
 This setup helps achieve the needed voltage and current output.
-The cells are often covered in a protective case.
-This keeps them safe from moisture, dust, and damage.
-Additionally, an anti – reflective coating is applied to the surface of the sensor to maximize the absorption of light.

 3. Types of PV Sensors